SovereignCloudStack/openstack-health-monitor/dashboard/README.md

 ![](oshm-grafana-gxscs-20220923-1.png)
 ![](oshm-grafana-gxscs-20220923-2.png)

-These screenshots show two days in the gx-scs development cloud from PlusServer, nothing filtered out (all OpenStack services, all commands, all resource types, all benchmarks).
+These screenshots show two days in the gx-scs development cloud from plusserver, nothing filtered out (all OpenStack services, all commands, all resource types, all benchmarks).